Equivariant Structure on Smash Powers: Monoidal Categories

 \item For every object $A$ of $\catC$, the following diagrams commute in $\catD$:

-\end{itemize} \end{indentpar} A lax monoidal functor $(\FF,\mu,\iota)$ is \emph{strong monoidal} if $\mu$ and $\iota$ are (natural) isomorphisms, it is \emph{strict monoidal} if they are the identity (transformation).\\ Again we often only refer to $\FF$ as the monoidal functor, suppressing $\mu$ and $\iota$ in the notation, where they are not critical to the discussion. \end{dfn} \begin{dfn} A monoidal category $(\catC,\otimes,\I)$ is called cartesian, if $\otimes$ is the categorical product and $\I$ is a terminal object. \end{dfn} Some monoidal categories have additional extra structure: \begin{dfn} A monoidal category $(\catC,\otimes,\I)$ is called \emph{closed}, if for all objects $A$ of $\catC$, the functor $(- \otimes A)\colon \catC \rightarrow \catC$ has a right adjoint (\cite[IV.1]{McL}), denoted by $\Hom(A,-)$. \\ Objects of $\catC$ the form $\Hom(A,B)$ are called internal $\Hom$ objects, the counits of these adjunctions are usually called the evaluations $ \Hom(A,B)\otimes A \rightarrow B$. \end{dfn} \begin{lemma} If $(\catC,\otimes,\I)$ is closed monoidal, then there is a natural isomorphism:
+\end{itemize} \end{indentpar} A lax monoidal functor $(\FF,\mu,\iota)$ is \emph{strong monoidal} if $\mu$ and $\iota$ are (natural) isomorphisms, it is \emph{strict monoidal} if they are the identity (transformation).\\ Again we often only refer to $\FF$ as the monoidal functor, suppressing $\mu$ and $\iota$ in the notation, where they are not critical to the discussion. \end{dfn} \begin{dfn} A monoidal category $(\catC,\otimes,\I)$ is called {\em cartesian} , if $\otimes$ is the categorical product and $\I$ is a terminal object. \end{dfn} Some monoidal categories have additional extra structure: \begin{dfn} A monoidal category $(\catC,\otimes,\I)$ is called \emph{closed}, if for all objects $A$ of $\catC$, the functor $(- \otimes A)\colon \catC \rightarrow \catC$ has a right adjoint (\cite[IV.1]{McL}), denoted by $\Hom(A,-)$. \\ Objects of $\catC$ the form $\Hom(A,B)$ are called {\em internal $\Hom$ objects}, the counits of these adjunctions are usually called the evaluations $ \Hom(A,B)\otimes A \rightarrow B$. \end{dfn} \begin{lemma} If $(\catC,\otimes,\I)$ is closed monoidal, then there is a natural isomorphism:

-\end{lemma} \begin{con} Note that for any locally small monoidal category $(\catC,\otimes,\I)$, we get a lax monoidal functor $\catC(\I,-)\colon\catC \rightarrow \catset$, where the category of sets has the cartesian monoidal structure.
-The unit morphism $\iota$ sends the terminal one-point set to the identity morphism of $\I$, whereas the natural transformation uses the isomorphism $\lambda_\I\colon \I\otimes\I \rightarrow\I$.
-This functor assigns to objects of $\catC$ their \emph{underlying sets}.\\ If $\catC$ is additionally closed and $A$ and $B$ are objects of $\catC$, then the adjunction gives the following natural isomorphism:
+\end{lemma} \begin{dfn} If $(\catC,\otimes,\I)$ is a monoidal category, the {\em underlying set functor} is the set-valued functor $\catC(\I,-)\colon\catC \rightarrow \catset$ .
+With the cartesian monoidal structure on $\catset$, the underlying set functor is lax monoidal with the following structure: The unit morphism $\iota$ sends the terminal one-point set to the identity morphism of $\I$ and the natural transformation uses the isomorphism $\lambda_\I\colon \I\otimes\I \rightarrow\I$.
+If $C$ is an objects of $\catC$ we refer to $\catC(\I,C)$ as the \emph{underlying set} of $C$. \end{dfn} If, in addition, $\catC$ is closed and $A$ and $B$ are objects of $\catC$, then the adjunction gives the natural isomorphism

-Since $\I\otimes A$ is isomorphic to $A$ via $\lambda_A$, this implies that \ie the underlying set of the internal $\Hom$ object $\Hom(A,B)$ is indeed naturally isomorphic to the morphism set $\catC(A,B)$.\\ Considerations in this spirit lead to the study of enriched categories.
-We will discuss these further in Section \ref{enrichedcat}. \end{con} For any monoidal category, there are categories of \emph{monoids} and (\emph{left} or \emph{right}) \emph{modules} over such.
-Definitions can for example be found in \cite[VII.3,4]{McL}, and will be omitted here.
+Since $\I\otimes A$ is isomorphic to $A$ via $\lambda_A$, this implies that \ie the underlying set of the internal $\Hom$ object $\Hom(A,B)$ is naturally isomorphic to the morphism set $\catC(A,B)$.\\ Considerations in this spirit lead to the study of enriched categories.
+We will discuss these further in Section~\ref{enrichedcat}.